Adelic point groups of elliptic curves: Non-generic point groups

-In case we can freely choose our ground field $K$, it is easy to force equality in~\eqref{eq:divfieldinclusion}, and to produce elliptic curves $E/K$ for which the torsion closure $T_{E/K}$ has $\ell^k$-rank equal to 0 for \emph{any} prescribed finite set of prime powers $\ell^k$.
-It suffices to take $m$ sufficiently large in the following Lemma.
+is an equality.
+In case we can freely choose our ground field $K$, it is easy to force equality in~\eqref{eq:divfieldinclusion} and construct elliptic curves $E/K$ for which the torsion closure $T_{E/K}$ has $\ell^k$-rank equal to 0 for \emph{any} prescribed finite set of prime powers $\ell^k$.
+It suffices to take $m$ in the following Lemma divisible by the appropriate powers $\ell^{k+1}$.

 \begin{lemma} Let $E/\Que$ be any elliptic curve, $m\in\Zee_{>0}$ an integer, and